karlvr/update-template/README.md

 ```

 A `.update-template-changes.json` file will be created to store the changes that have been made by the
-template(s), so that when you re-run `update-template` any files or dependencies etc added by the template,
+template(s), so that when you re-run `update-template` any files or dependencies etc added by the template
-but that are no longer in the template, will be removed.
+that are no longer in the template will be removed.

+You can add a `-a` option before the template paths to add the listed templates to the existing templates (rather than replacing).
+Or you can add a `-d` option before the template paths to remove the listed templates.

 ### Creating a template